awesomerank/awesomerank.github.io/lists/isRuslan/awesome-elm.md

 * [Elm Tutorial by Auth0](https://auth0.com/blog/creating-your-first-elm-app-part-1/) - A tutorial on building an app in Elm from authentication to callin an API.
 * [Ninety-nine Problems, Solved in Elm](https://johncrane.gitbooks.io/ninety-nine-elm-problems/content/) - Adaptations for Elm from Ninety-Nine Haskell Problems.
 * [Elm programming language](https://en.wikibooks.org/wiki/Elm_programming_language) - a brief overview of Elm as a programming language.
+* [Elm: A Beginners' Guide to Elm and Data](https://www.sitepoint.com/premium/courses/elm-a-beginners-guide-to-elm-and-data-2940) - Beginners' course to Elm and Data

 **[:arrow_up: back to top](#table-of-contents)**